marq24/emacberry.com/_docs/1000-intro.md

 any time later from the  <i class="fa-solid fa-ellipsis-vertical"></i>  main menu).

 **[<i class="fa-brands fa-bluetooth fa-fw"></i> BTLE Beacon Scanner...](../4000-btlescanner/)**<br/>
-The Beacon Scanner constantly looking for BluetoothLowEnergy Beacons in your environment and is able to constantly record the found beacons (you need to start the record process).
+The Beacon Scanner constantly looking for BluetoothLowEnergy Beacons in your environment and is able to record the found beacons (you need to start the record process).

 **[<i class="fa-solid fa-person-running fa-fw"></i> Treadmill Setup...](../3700-treadmill/)**<br/>
 If you own a Treadmill supporting the Bluetooth FitnessMachineStandard you can simulate and record any outdoor run with GPSLogger.

 **[<span class='material-icons fa-fw' style='width: 1.042em;'>rowing</span> Rowing Machine Setup...](../3800-rowing/)**<br/>
-If your Rowing Machine supporting the Bluetooth FitnessMachineStandard you can simulate and record different outdoor rowing sessions.
+If your Rowing Machine supporting the Bluetooth FitnessMachineStandard you can simulate and record different (currently hard coded) outdoor rowing sessions.

 **[<i class="fa-solid fa-gears fa-fw"></i> Shimano Di2 Setup...](../3600-di2/)**<br/>
-If you own a Wi-Fi module (EW-WU101 or EW-WU111) for your Di2 you can connect GPSLogger with your shifting and remote control your device from the shifting levers.
+If you own a Wi-Fi module (EW-WU101 or EW-WU111) for your Di2, you can connect GPSLogger with your shifting system and remote control your device from your left & right shifting levers.
 <br class="shot-end"/>

 ## <span class="material-icons">info</span> Staring GPSLogger for the first time - on Android 7 (or later)